aaborghi/dd-H2-simplyconnected/README.md

-# dd-H2-simplyconnected
+# Data-driven optimal approximation on Hardy spaces in simply connected domains
-Numerical examples of optimal approximation in Hardy spaces of functions analytic in simply connected domains
+This repository contains code for the manuscript